proofzero/rollupid/www/content/en/blog/01-hello-world/index.md

 <!--<img src="/images/right_protocol.png" width="{{ .Width }}" height="{{ .Height }}">-->

-Supposing abstractions around co-location of data and compute makes for a better developer experience, how can we think differently and apply this idea in a **decentralized platform** and still get **similar results without the trade-offs?**
+Given that abstractions around co-location of data and compute makes for a better developer experience, how can we think differently and apply this idea in a **decentralized platform** and still get **similar results without the trade-offs?**

 Blockchain seems like the obvious answer, and we agree this is true for many use cases involving **trusted state transitions**.
-Defi, NFT, and other transactional use cases that require a consensus on state make great sense for blockchains!
+Defi, NFT, and other transactional use cases that require a **consensus** on state make great sense for blockchains!
 For these cases, smart contracts and the associated fees provide an acceptable cost in DX and UX for increased trust, security, and transparency.

 This cost and trade-off in experience for developers and users however, is not acceptable for the majority of use cases.
 Application logic, content, and general configurations change much more quickly and would suit an **eventually consistent** protocol better.

 It is, after all, the eventually consistent use case that makes up the bulk of all applications we see today and is where the team at Kubelt did much of our thinking about how to develop a **"decentralized middle tier"**.

-### The User is the Application
+### The Wallet is a Node

 <!--<img src="/images/user_application.png" width="{{ .Width }}" height="{{ .Height }}">-->

-We started thinking that if blockchains and clients are already decentralized, could we push all the opinions out to the user at the edge?
+We started thinking that if blockchains and clients are already decentralized, could we push all the opinions out to the **user at the edge**?

 In doing so, we should be able to co-locate everything with the user and take advantage of a local-first application model using user cryptography and ubiquitous runtimes.
 When the problem is **user sized**, developers can use their favorite tools and libraries, simplifying their stack while maintaining: